mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-RStudio-installation.md

 * Select the Terminal tab.
 Make sure the initial directory is set to "Project directory" and you can set your preferred terminal here.

->
-If you dont have [Git](https://git-scm.com/downloads) installed yet, I highly recommend installing this.
-Git is software for version control and with git you'll also get access to Git Bash terminal emulater.
-I much prefer using Git Bash over the standard Windows Command Prompt.
-Besides, you're going to want to use git later anyway.
-SThis is beyond the scope of this guide though.

 * For basic users that are just beginning with R and RStudio or programming in general, no other options are required for now.
 Press **OK**.